Low vision technology can make it possible to read, write letters, watch TV, use the computer or watch a football game or concert.

 The act of seeing is intricately connected with the overall health of the patient, the eye structure, the oculomotor system, the neuro-receptors and the visual cortex.
 Learn in this e-interview how the Siwoff approach helps people with macular degeneration see in a whole new way.

-Today's new cell phones may be more user friendly than regular phones thanks to large buttons and/or voice activated software.
+Today's new cell phones are more user friendly than regular phones thanks to large buttons and/or voice activated software.

-By simply giving voice commands, the iPhone 4S and iPhone 5 will call up anyone in your address book.
+By simply giving voice commands, an iPhone will call up anyone in your address book.
 Of course it does so much more, such as texting someone by voice command, scheduling a dentist appointment, or checking the weather.
-Large Button Cell Phone